masterbulla/txtrevise/README.markdown

 It is a much neater rewrite of a tool that I previously wrote in C++, called revise.

 Also reimplemented in Perl.
 2011.
+Also reimplemented in Ruby gem with API.
+2011. ;)

 Installing
 ----------